Royal Radnor Rifles: Local Militia

 While the Regular Militia were the mainstay of national defence during the Revolutionary and Napoleonic Wars, they were supplemented from 1808 by the Local Militia, which were part-time and only to be used within their own districts.
 These were raised to counter the declining numbers of Volunteers, and if their ranks could not be filled voluntarily the Militia Ballot was employed.
 Many of the remaining Volunteer units transferred en masse to the Local Militia, and the rest were disbanded.
 Instructors were provided by the Regular Militia.
 Since 1803 the Radnorshire Volunteers had consisted of a single regiment of nine companies under Lt-Col Richard Price, including one keen and active company at Colwyn under Capt Hugh Vaughan.
 It appears that the Radnorshire Volunteers transferred to the Local Militia, with Price and Vaughan retaining their positions.

 Long Peace

 After the Battle of Waterloo ended the Napoleonic Wars in 1815 there was another long peace.
 The Regular Militia were disembodied and the Local Militia were disbanded in 1816.
-Although officers continued to be commissioned into the militia and ballots were still held until 1831, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until 1831, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 Edward, 5th Earl of Oxford & Mortimer was appointed Major-Commandant of the Royal Radnor Light Infantry on 23 June 1819; his eldest son, Edward, Lord Harley, took over command on 1 July 1822.
 In 1840 J. Barnes was major-commandant of the regiment, and John Abraham Whitaker of Newcastle Court, Old Radnor, formerly a captain in the 28th Foot, was appointed on 21 March 1846.